-Sleep enhances alertness, energy, mood, memory, reaction time, productivity, performance, communication skills, safety and longevity.
+Sleep enhances alertness, energy, mood, memory, reaction time, productivity, performance, communication skills, safety, and longevity.
 Most adults need eight hours of “good” uninterrupted sleep every night.
 Children, even teens, should get nine or more hours a night.

 Why can't I sleep?

 There are many factors that affect your quality of sleep regardless of your efforts to get to bed on time and fall asleep.
-Regular daily exercise and a routine bedtime can help set your body clock and keep you on track.
+Conditions such as asthma or allergies, chronic pain, stress, anxiety, or depression can prevent a good sleep.

-Nicotine, caffeine and alcohol can make falling asleep difficult.
+Nicotine, caffeine, and alcohol can make falling asleep difficult.
 Changes occurring in your life such as a new baby or moving are disruptive, but often temporary.
 If you work shifts or travel frequently your body could be having trouble adjusting.
-Avoiding certain lifestyle habits and accommodating for others in a balance will help regulate your sleep schedule.
+A routine bedtime can help set your body clock and keep you on track.

 Your sleeping environment

 For some people it’s all about where they sleep.
-Quick fixes could include purchasing a new bed, installing blackout window coverings or ensuring your room is calm, cool and quiet.
+Quick fixes could include purchasing a new bed, installing blackout window coverings, or ensuring your room is calm, cool, and quiet.
 Even listening to soothing music or background noise such as the ocean or white noise can help you relax and drift off.

 There are over 70 sleep disorders.
-Some of the more common ones include insomnia, narcolepsy, parasomnia and obstructive sleep apnea syndrome.
+Some of the more common ones include insomnia, narcolepsy, parasomnia, and obstructive sleep apnea syndrome.

-Good Sleeping Habits
+Good Sleep Habits

-Keep a regular sleep schedule.
+- Keep a regular sleep schedule.
 Go to sleep and get up at about the same time each day.
 Wake up time is particularly important – keep it the same, even on weekends;

-Sleep only as much as you need to feel refreshed during the day;
+- Sleep only as much as you need to feel refreshed during the day;

-Avoid taking daytime naps as they can be very disruptive to your night time sleep.
+- Avoid taking daytime naps as they can be very disruptive to your nighttime sleep.

 Important Lifestyle Tips

-Exercise regularly-ideally in the morning or afternoon, or at least four to six hours before bedtime;
+- Exercise regularly-ideally in the morning or afternoon, or at least four to six hours before bedtime;

-Don’t eat/drink anything containing caffeine (i.e. chocolate, tea, coffee, and cola) within six hours of bedtime;
+- Don’t eat/drink anything containing caffeine (i.e., chocolate, tea, coffee, and cola) within six hours of bedtime;

-Don’t smoke or drink alcohol within three to four hours before bedtime; and,
+- Don’t smoke or drink alcohol within three to four hours before bedtime; and,

-Avoid worrying in bed.
+- Avoid worrying in bed.

-Limit the bedroom to sleep and sexual activity (the bedroom shouldn’t be an activity area - i.e. do not watch TV, eat, read in bed or look at your phone or computer).
+- Limit the bedroom to sleep and sexual activity (the bedroom shouldn’t be an activity area - i.e., do not watch TV, eat, read in bed, or look at your phone or computer).
 Train your body to associate the bedroom with sleep;

-Keep your room comfortable, secure, quiet, dark and cool (too hot or too cold will disturb sleep);
+- Keep your room comfortable, secure, quiet, dark, and cool (too hot or too cold will disturb sleep);

-Keep pets out of the bedroom if they are disturbing your sleep.
+- Keep pets out of the bedroom if they are disturbing your sleep.

 Before bed rituals

-Have a light snack before going to bed if you feel hungry; and,
+- Have a light snack before going to bed if you feel hungry; and,

 - Have a warm bath for at least 30 minutes, two to four hours before bedtime.